Rev Up Your Local SEO in 2025 & Beyond

 This is especially useful for local SEO because you can select an audience within a certain geographic radius and deliver relevant information that resonates.

-Today, 64% of online searches occur on a mobile device.
+Today, 61.4% of online searches are conducted on mobile devices.
 People have the freedom to access information at their convenience, whether it’s shopping online while lying in bed or reading emails while on the bus.

-Since 30% of mobile searches involve location, you must ensure your content is mobile-friendly.
+Since roughly 46% of searches have local intent, you must ensure your content is mobile-friendly.

 When people are running errands around town, they may conduct a mobile search to find the closest supplier of the product they need.